-Many courses in BCS have been designed to observe social phenomena not only in local and Indonesian context, but also at the international level.
+Many courses in Public Administration have been designed to observe social phenomena not only in local and Indonesian context, but also at the international level.
 Students are expected to have a multi-perspective on social phenomena inside and outside Indonesia.
-Focused on case-based learning, lecturers are encouraged to balance the course materials across local, national, and global contexts.
-Several compulsory courses are designed to enhance students' intercultural skills towards multiple environments.
-Also, many courses are being held in bilingual communication.
-Students in particular have to read English literature for their subject.

-The Community Service course (KKN) is part of a compulsory course where students are expected to work in remote villages outside Surabaya for two weeks to a month.
+The Community Service course (KKN) is part of a compulsory course where students are expected to work in remote villages outside Surabaya for at least three months.
 This experience will enhance students' skills to deal with diversity of culture outside the campus.
-BCS also has introduced a student exchange programme where students can register and join in inter-universities courses; therefore, students are accustomed to diversity of culture, customs, and values.
 This was underlined by the interview with students during the online conference.